 At the Grocery Store

 - Use coupons only for foods you normally buy.
-Try to shop on double- and triple-coupon days.
+Find stores that host double- and triple-coupon days and shop during that time.

 - Invite the kids.
 Shop with your kids and show them how to choose healthy fruits and vegetables.